Bethesda updates Skyrim’s Creation Club and reintroduces paid mods

 Believe it or not, people are still modding and playing 2011’s The Elder Scrolls V: Skyrim, and as a result, Bethesda is still updating the game.
 Most recently, they’ve made changes to how the Creation Club works, allowing for the addition of creators to add paid mods in both the Anniversary and Special Edition versions of the game, as well as a handful of other tweaks in a sizable patch.

-You may recognize the Creation Club from when Bethesda introduced it back in 2017.
+You may recognize the Creation Club from when Bethesda introduced it to the long-running fantasy game back in 2017.
 Officially licensed Creation Club mods later made their way into the Anniversary Edition for free, from gameplay alterations such as a movable campsite to armored mudcrabs, though some of the best Skyrim mods aren’t part of the Creation Club.

 If you’re an avid Skyrim modder, you can now apply for the Bethesda Game Studios Verified Creator Program to set your own prices for what you create.
 To be accepted, you’ll have to have some experience modding so Bethesda can review your portfolio.
 There’s already a handful of paid mods from verified creators available, including: